guettli/python-tips/README.md

 If a database is needed, then I usualy set it up on my local machine.

-If the application needs a lot of servers (redis, solr, s3, ...) then I set up on or server containers to provide the service.
+If the application needs a lot of servers (redis, solr, s3, ...) then I create containers to provide the service.
 Nevertheless during development my code runs directly on my local machine, not inside a container or VM.